 Pantzaria Citrus marinated beetroot with feta cheese and roasted sesame seeds.

 Gigantes Beans in tomato and olive oil.

 Saligaria White wine Sautéed snails filled with garlic butter.

 Did you know that Cretan cuisine differs from the rest of Greece?
 If you plan to visit Chania this year and love greek food do not miss to do some nice food trips while you are there.

-Many of my friends and neighbours in Sweden rent their own car and travel around Crete, and often asks me about my culinary trips.
+Many of my friends and neighbours in Sweden rent their own car and travel around Crete, often they ask about my culinary trips.
 So here are my best food trips around the area of Chania.
-Don’t miss the opportunity to explore the area if you are fond of the gastronomic culture of Greece.
+Don’t miss the opportunity to explore the area if you are fond of the gastronomic culture.
 Cretans love their soil and produce everything from wine to honey…

 Leave your hotel or accommodation and walk in the old town and the port of Chania.
 Old town with its charming Venetian style.
 Here you will find a good offer with restaurants with a lot of Greek food.
 My husband and I were delighted with a small fish restaurant at the harbor.
-There we saw the first time we were there that they had guests who were fishermen and locals mixed with tourists.
 At Stelios Psarotaverna, Akti Enoseos, you will find fish and seafood on the menu.